Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 13: Append search history
 The stored searches are now listed under the search bar.
 Next will be to make them into buttons that pull up their data when clicked.

+### Commit 14: Specified Button and changed to Prepend
+Made the script relating to the search apply to only that button so that it doesn't get messed up I turn the history into buttons. switched from append to prepend so the most recent city is on top.

 ## credits
 https://getbootstrap.com/docs/5.0